bioidiap/bob.db.base/doc/user-guide.rst

 	optional arguments:
 	  -d DIRECTORY, --directory DIRECTORY
-	                        if given, this path will be prepended to every entry returned.
+	 To simplify maintenance and improve homogeneity between different db packages, we further suggest you follow                        if given, this path will be prepended to every entry returned.
 	  -e EXTENSION, --extension EXTENSION
 	                        if given, this extension will be appended to every